(21 days)

 ChitoGauze FUSION may be produced in multiple sizes within the scope of the currently validated sizes of the ChitoGauze family of dressings.
 Both the ChitoGauzeXR and the uncoated gauze are Z-folded to the appropriate size and contain a radiopaque element.
 To visually distinguish between the two, the ChitoGauzeXR dressing contains one radiopaque yarn and the uncoated gauze contains two radiopaque yarns.
 The dressings are co-packaged in a pouching configuration consisting of an inner dispenser pouch and outer pouch.
 The inner nylon/LDPE pouch will hold both gauze components and is intended to allow controlled dispensing of the gauze dressings through a hole on top.
 Because there is a hole on tope, this pouch is not intended to act as a sterile barrier.
 The outer foil pouch is intended to provide a barrier to protect the product and maintain product sterility.

-The ChitoGauze FUSION Wound Packing Kit is terminally sterilized with gamma irradiation to a sterility assurance level (SAL) of 10-6.
+The ChitoGauze FUSION Wound Packing Kit is terminally sterilized with gamma irradiation to a sterility assurance level (SAL) of 10 to the power of -6.

 The hemostatic properties of chitosan enhance the ability of the ChitoGauzeXR to control bleeding.
 The uncoated gauze is intended to be used as a backing or securement dressing and to absorb excess fluid.
 The co-packaging of the two gauze types provides an added level of convenience to the user and facilitates ease-of-use.
 The radiopaque filament allows for easy detection via x-ray to prevent the dressing from being inadvertently left on the wound.